Mattp00/BigDataProject/README.md

 ### Regression

 The regression results are visualized using a **Syncfusion scatter plot** with a fitted linear regression line.
-From the plot, it is evident that there is **no significant correlation** between the number of crimes and income per capita.
+From the plot, it is evident that there is **no significant correlation** between the number of `HiGH ENTITY THEFT` crimes and income per capita.
 **Note:** The income per capita is normalized.

 ![Classification map](assets/regression_plot.png)